RickyCordero/recommender-system/README.md

 ![Alt text](img/avg_similarity.png?raw=true "Average similarity data")

-This image corresponds to a plot of form similarity for each business unit and serves as an example of an analysis that can be run to understand the performance of the recommender for each business unit.
+This plot describes form similarity for each business unit and serves as an example of an analysis that can be run to understand the performance of the recommender for each business unit.

 ![Alt text](img/hitrate.png?raw=true "Hit rate")

-This image plots the distribution of hit rate metrics achieved across all user recommendations and is useful in assessing the performance of the recommender statistically.
+This plot represents the distribution of hit rate metrics achieved across all user recommendations and is useful in assessing the performance of the recommender statistically.
 When model parameters are updated or tuned to improve performance, this plot will be useful in determining successful changes.
 Hit rate is defined to be the fraction of top 10 recommended forms that match the business unit (as defined by the mapping) as any corresponding consumed forms.
 Thus, the higher the hit rate, the better the performance of the recommender in understanding user preference.

 ![Alt text](img/3d.png?raw=true "Hit rate vs form submissions vs interactions")